aws-ia/terraform-aws-eks-ack-addons/examples/complete/README.md

 - ACK S3 controller

 In addition, this example provisions a sample application which demonstrates using the ACK controllers for resource provisioning.
-The arhchitecture looks like this:
+The arhchitecture looks like this: <br>
 ![overall architecture](images/ACK_microservice.png)

 ## Prerequisites: